 The 2013 Sustainable Urban Mobility Plans (SUMP) Award attracted 21 applications from 11 countries.
 The three finalists vying for the Award are Rivas Vaciamadrid (Spain), Strasbourg (France) and Vitoria-Gasteiz (Spain)

-The winner will be announced at a joint European Mobility Week-SUMP Award ceremony on 24 March 2014 in Brussels, Belgium.
+The winner was announced at a joint European Mobility Week-SUMP Award ceremony on 24 March 2014 in Brussels, Belgium.

 The winner: Rivas Vaciamadrid